Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Introduction

 \section{Introduction}

-For many links $L$ embedded in a 3-manifold $M$, the complement $M - L$ admits a unique hyperbolic structure.
+For many links $L$ embedded in a 3-manifold $M$, the complement $M \setminus L$ admits a unique hyperbolic structure.
 In such cases we say that the link is hyperbolic, and denote the hyperbolic volume of the complement by $\text{vol}(L)$, leaving the identity of $M$ implicit.
-Computer programs like SnapPy allow for easy numerical computation of these volumes, but simple theoretical computations are rare.
-In \cite{Champanerkar}, Champanerkar, Kofman, and Purcell present an explicit geometric decomposition of the complement of the infinite square weave, the infinite alternating link whose projection graph is the square lattice $\mathcal{W}$ (see Figure \ref{inftweave}), into regular ideal octahedra, one for each square face of the projection.
+Computer programs like SnapPy allow for easy numerical computation of these volumes, but exact theoretical computations are rare.

+In \cite{Champanerkar}, Champanerkar, Kofman, and Purcell present an explicit geometric decomposition of the complement of the infinite square weave, the infinite alternating link whose projection graph is the square lattice $\mathcal{W}$ (see Figure \ref{inftweave}) into regular ideal octahedra, one for each square face of the projection.
 The volume of the infinite link complement is infinite, but it is natural to study instead the \emph{volume density}, defined as $\mathcal{D}(L) = \text{vol}(L)/c(L)$ where $c(L)$ is the crossing number.
 For infinite links with symmetry like $\mathcal{W}$, we can make this well defined by taking the volume density of a single fundamental domain.
 Since faces of $\mathcal{W}$ are in bijective correspondence with crossings, the decomposition of \cite{Champanerkar} shows the volume density to be $\mathcal{D}(\mathcal{W}) = v_\text{oct} \approx 3.66386$, the volume of the regular ideal octahedron and the largest possible volume density for any link in $S^3$.